HomeWrestlers › Mita Taiki

 Frequently Asked Questions

-Mita Taiki (三田大生) is a 24-year-old professional sumo wrestler at Futagoyama Stable, born in Otawara City, Tochigi Prefecture.
-He is a World Junior Sumo Champion (middleweight, 2019), a Juryo division champion (July 2025, 11-4), and reached a career high of East Juryo 3.
-He attended Kurobane High School and Kinki University, where he captained the sumo team to a national championship.
+Mita Taiki (三田大生) is a professional sumo wrestler at Futagoyama Stable, born December 13, 2001 in Otawara City, Tochigi Prefecture.
+He won the World Junior Sumo Championship middleweight division and the Juryo championship in just his 4th professional tournament (July 2025, 11-4).
+His career high is East Juryo 3.
 He is currently recovering from right knee ACL surgery.

 What is Mita's fighting style?